rubenlagus/TelegramBotsExample/README.md

 # Telegram Bot Java Library
 A simple to use library to create Telegram Bots in Java (Still Beta Version)

+## Contributions
+Feel free to fork this project, work on it and then make a pull request.
+Most of the times I will accept them if they add something valuable to the code.

+Please, **DO NOT PUSH ANY TOKEN OR API KEY**, I will never accept a pull request with that content.

 ## Webhooks vs GetUpdates
 Both ways are supported (but I still didn't tested webhooks).
 To change between them, just go to *BuildVars.java* and change variable *useWebHook* value.